civier/rsync_screen/README.md

 Usage: rsync_screen SOURCEDIR TARGETUSER@TARGETHOST:TARGETDIR

 rsync_screen copies complete folders (not single files!) using rsync, with the transfer continuing in the background also in case of network disruption.
-It also keeps the rsync log, and prints the exit status at the end.
+It also keeps the rsync log (in the user home directory), and prints the exit status at the end.
+SOURCEDIR and the complete directory tree below it will be copied to the TARGETHOST machine, with SOURCEDIR itself being renamed to TARGETDIR.

 Notes:

 1. If the username in the target machine is identical to the username in source machine, TARGETUSER@ can be dropped (including the @ sign)

-2. If TARGETDIR is a relative path (does not start with / or ~), the path will be relative to the home directory of TARGETUSER on TARGETHOST
+2. If TARGETDIR is a relative path (does not start with / or ~), the path will be relative to the home directory of TARGETUSER on TARGETHOST.
+If TARGETDIR is omitted, it is as if the user specified '~' for TARGETDIR.

-3. If TARGETDIR already exists, the content of SOURCEDIR will be copied to TARGETDIR
+3. If TARGETDIR already exists, the result of the command will be that the directory tree below SOURCEDIR will be combined with the existing directory tree below TARGETDIR on TARGETHOST.

 To download the script to your machine, please run